10up/ElasticPress/readme.txt

 __Comments__: Indexes your comments and provides a widget with type-ahead search functionality.
 It works with WooCommerce product reviews out-of-the-box.

+== Frequently Asked Questions ==

+= What do I need to use the ElasticPress plugin? =

+To use ElasticPress, you will need an Elasticsearch server.
+After setting that up, make sure your web server is able to connect with your ES server.

+If you do not have an Elasticsearch server set yet, consider using [ElasticPress.io](https://www.elasticpress.io/).

+= Where can I find ElasticPress documentation and user guides? =

-Please refer to [Github](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.
+Please refer to [GitHub](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.
 FAQs and tutorials can be also found on our [support site](https://elasticpress.zendesk.com/hc/en-us).

+= I have a problem with the plugin.
+Where can I get help? =

+If you have identified a bug or would like to suggest an enhancement, please refer to our [GitHub repo](https://github.com/10up/ElasticPress).
+We do not provide support here at WordPress.org forums.

+If you are an ElasticPress.io customer, please open a ticket in your account dashboard.
+If you need a custom solution, we also offer [consulting](https://www.elasticpress.io/elasticpress-consulting/).

+= Is ElasticPress compatible with OpenSearch or Elasticsearch X.Y? =

+ElasticPress requirements can be found in the [Requirements section](https://github.com/10up/ElasticPress#requirements) of our GitHub repository.
+If your solution relies on a different server or version, you may find additional information on our [Compatibility documentation page](https://10up.github.io/ElasticPress/tutorial-compatibility.html).

+= I really like ElasticPress!
+Can I contribute? =

+For sure!
+Feel free to submit ideas or feedback in general to our [GitHub repo](https://github.com/10up/ElasticPress).
+If you can, also consider sending us [a review](https://wordpress.org/support/plugin/elasticpress/reviews/#new-post).

 == Installation ==
 1. First, you will need to properly [install and configure](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) Elasticsearch.